 But, before delving into the relationship between the Ark and Freemasonry, it’s important to shed light on the Ark of The Covenant itself as not many people may know about it.

 The first mention of this ark was in the Book of Exodus when God instructed Moses to build it.

 God instructed Moses during his 40 days stay on Mount Sinai to build the Ark of the Covenant according to a pattern which Moses was shown.

-It is to be 2½ cubits in length, 1½ in breadth, and 1½ in height (approximately 131×79×79 cm). it had to be gilded entirely in gold and a crown or moulding of gold is to be put around it.
+It is to be 2½ cubits in length, 1½ in breadth, and 1½ in height (approximately 131×79×79 cm).
+It had to be gilded entirely in gold and a crown or moulding of gold was to be put around it.

 It was designed to contain two stone tablets of the Ten Commandments, along with Aaron’s Rod or a pot of Manna.

-The Ark of the Covenant is repeatedly mentioned in the Hebrew Bible or Old Testament across its several books.
+The Ark of the Covenant is repeatedly mentioned in the Hebrew Bible or Old Testament across several books.
 It’s mentioned that the Ark was carried by the Israelites wherever they went during their 40-year exile.